This post may contain affiliate links. Read the full disclosure here

 Notable studies are showing the benefits of sleeping with a weighted blanket, including better sleep, reduced anxiety, and a feeling of calm.
 But do these blankets work?

-Before you go out and buy one of these heavy blankets, it’s important to understand the tradeoffs.
-We took an objective look at the pros and cons of sleeping with a weighted blanket.
+Before you go out and buy one of these heavy blankets, it’s important to understand the trade-offs.
+We took an objective look at the weighted blanket pros and cons and using one while sleeping.

 Pros of Sleeping with a Weighted Blanket